Aiud: Climate

-Aiud has a humid continental climate (Cfb in the Köppen climate classification).
-The city is located in the Aiud river valley and therefore has a mountain-type climate.
+Aiud has a humid continental climate (Dfb in the Köppen climate classification).
+The city is located in the Aiud River valley and therefore has a mountain-type climate.
 It has a characteristic Transylvanian continental temperate climate.
 The average winter temperature is -2.6 °C and the average summer temperature is 19.2 °C.

 Education

 The education infrastructure in Aiud is very good for a city of its size.
 There are many schools, with many students, due to fact that it is renowned as the education hub for the area, with students pouring in from other communities in the area.
 The first school was opened in Măgina in 1611, with Romanian language courses.
-Today, the following primary and secondary schools operate in the municipality:
+Today, the following primary and secondary schools operate in the city: